JLScience/ErgonomicRecognition/README.md

 Besides OpenCV, Keras (2.2.2) with Tensorflow-GPU (1.4.0) backend is used.

-The GPU support is highly recommended since the fps are probably too low for the configuration otherwise.
+The GPU support is highly recommended since the fps are probably too low for the configuration otherwise (not tested).